clindet/anor/README.md

 [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/) is an efficient software tool to utilize update-to-date information to functionally annotate genetic variants detected from diverse genomes.
 Based on several databases of ANNOVAR, annovarR can be used to annotate the genetic variants in R.

-annovarR can be extend easily that the sqlite or plain text file as the refference database.
-More databases will be supported in the future.
+annovarR can be extend easily using the sqlite or plain text file as the refference database and more databases will be supported in the future using our clinical data.

 ## Support Summary